rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 K3s has a number of security mitigations applied and turned on by default and will pass a number of the Kubernetes CIS controls without modification.
 There are some notable exceptions to this that require manual intervention to fully comply with the CIS Benchmark:

 1. K3s will not modify the host operating system.
-Therefore, you, the operator, must make a few Host-level modifications.
+Any host-level modifications will need to be done manually.
 2. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
-You must opt into having K3s configuring these.
+You must opt into having K3s configure these by adding the appropriate options to your command-line flags or configuration file.

-The first section of the CIS Benchmark (1.1), concerns itself primarily with pod manifest permissions and ownership.
+The first section (1.1) of the CIS Benchmark concerns itself primarily with pod manifest permissions and ownership.
 K3s doesn't utilize these for the core components since everything is packaged into a single binary.

 ## Host-level Requirements